apache/cordova-docs/www/docs/en/dev/core/features/splashscreen/index.md

 ### Android

 1. **Android 12 does not show the splash screen when launching the application from Android Studio or Cordova CLI.**
    This is a known Android 12 issue.
-After uploading the app to the device or simulator, exiting and opening the app will display show the Splash Screen.
+After uploading the app to the device or simulator, exiting and opening the app will show the Splash Screen.
 If changes are not shown, try also performing a clean build.
 It has been fixed on Android 13.